Universal quasiconformal trees: Proofs of Theorem and Theorem

 By Proposition \ref{prop: bi-Lip embeding} each $\T^n$ bi-Lipschitz embeds into $\R^2$ with the embedded image being quasiconvex.
 By Proposition \ref{prop:geodesic} and Proposition \ref{prop:valence}, $\T^2$ is isometric to the Euclidean unit interval $[0,1]$, while the CSST is quasisymmetric to $\T^3$ by Theorem \ref{thm:uniformization} and the fact that the CSST is uniformly 3-branching \cite{BM22}.
 Lastly, by Proposition \ref{prop: Vicsek universal}, the Vicsek fractal is uniformly 4-branching, so it is quasisymmetric equivalent to $\T^4$.
 This proves Theorem \ref{thm:main}(i).

 By Lemma \ref{lem:isom-embed}, spaces $\T^n$ converge to $\T^{\infty}$ as $n\to \infty$ in the Gromov-Hausdorff sense.
 This proves Theorem \ref{thm:main}(ii).

 Lastly, let $T$ be a quasiconformal metric tree in $\mathscr{QCT}^*(n)$.
 By Proposition \ref{prop:qsembed}, $T$ quasisymmetrically embeds into a uniformly $n$-branching quasiconformal tree $T'$.
-By Theorem \ref{thm:uniformization} $T'$ is quasisymetrically equivalent to $\T^{n}$.
+By Theorem \ref{thm:uniformization} $T'$ is quasisymmetrically equivalent to $\T^{n}$.
 Hence, $T$ quasisymmetrically embeds into $\T^{n}$.
 This proves Theorem \ref{thm:main}(iii).